Using Driver Verifier to identify issues with Windows drivers for advanced users

 - 0xE6: DRIVER_VERIFIER_DMA_VIOLATION

 !analyze -v is the best command to use when starting a new debug session.
-This command will print out useful information and attempt to pinpoint the faulting driver.
+This command will return useful information and attempt to pinpoint the faulting driver.

 Debugger extensions that are specific to Driver Verifier: